v1RRY/v1RRY/README.md

 9:00 - 22:30 by MSK all days except weekends

 > [!CAUTION]
-> I CAN'T see your pull requests all time and cant approve your collaborations all time
+> I CAN'T see your pull requests all time and cant approve your contributions all time
 > Please let in your acknowledge!!

 > [!WARNING]